The 8 Best Charcoal Grills

 Best Kamado-Style Charcoal Grill

 You might not know the name of these egg-shaped grills, but you've probably seen one.
 Usually green or red, these kamado-style grills are made with a super thick ceramic to insulate and hold heat in for grilling or smoking.
 The design and technique create a more consistent internal temp and burn less fuel which saves money.
 The tabletop Joe Jr. from Kamado Joe is perfect for tailgating, fishing trips or other summer get-togethers.
 It's smaller than the original, but this version is more affordable at just under $400.
-If you order from BBQ Guys, you'll get a free $80 accessory package with a grate gripper, ash tool and a heat deflector.

 Best Charcoal Grill for Camping

 We're already big fans of the Biolite FirePit+ for summer s'mores because its vented design nearly eliminates all annoying campfire smoke, but this portable pit also doubles as a portable charcoal grill making it a great option for camping or RVing.
 And Biolite now makes grill accessories for the FirePit+ including a pre-seasoned cast iron pan that fits perfectly on top of the grill.